Welcome to today's edition of the Rush 24-7 podcast.

 It's almost like they're taking medicine.

-Hartford, Connecticut, a University of Connecticut researcher known for his work on red wine's benefits to cardiovascular health, falsified his data.
+Hartford, Connecticut, a University of Connecticut researcher known for his work on red wine's benefits to cardiovascular health falsified his data in more than 100 instances.

 UConn officials said nearly a dozen scientific journals are being warned of the potential problems after publishing his studies in recent years.

-The researcher, Dr. D.Pack does, did some studies of resveratrol, an ingredient in red wine that's shown potential for promoting health.
+The researcher, Dr. Deepak Duz, did some studies of resveratrol, an ingredient in red wine that's shown potential for promoting health.

-But another researcher, whose team conducts uh reservatrol research at the Albert Einstein College of Medicine New York, told EAP that Dr. DPAC does is not a major figure in the field.
+But another researcher whose team conducts reservatrol research at the Albert Einstein College of Medicine, New York, told the AP that Dr. Deepak Duz is not a major figure in the field.

-The new allegations will not make a material difference to Rosveratrol research was being conducted extensively around the world.
+The new allegations will Not make a material difference to Rosaritrol research was being conducted extensively around the world.

 This guy ought to be transferred to the global warming research community.